ULI Northwest | Elevate: Housing Summit

 Jessy Ledesma

-Founder & Principal, HomeWork Development
+Founder and Principal, HomeWork Development

 Jessy Ledesma is the Founder and Principal of HomeWork Development and co-developer of Shortstack Housing.
 Jessy founded HomeWork Development in early 2021 with a vision to build a new model for inclusive and responsive housing development.
 Prior to HomeWork, Jessy was Director of Development at Beam Development and previously developed affordable housing for both non-profit and for-profit ownership.
 With over 16 years of development experience in the Portland area, Jessy has transacted over $200M in development volume across 20 projects.
 This includes over 600 affordable housing units and 200,000 SF of commercial developments.
 Jessy is adept at creative structuring, including navigating complex for-profit/non-profit partnerships and layered financing stacks.